Coletterbox/Pomodoro-Timer/README.md

 I just wanted a cuter Pomodoro timer; the others worked fine.

-The Pomodoro Technique was created by Francesco Cirillo, and you can find more information here: https://francescocirillo.com/pages/pomodoro-technique.
+The Pomodoro Technique was created by **Francesco Cirillo**, and you can find more information here: https://francescocirillo.com/pages/pomodoro-technique.

-This was created by Raj Gupta (thank you!), and his code can be found here: https://codepen.io/rajdgreat007/pen/ZpZWbw.
+This was created by **Raj Gupta** (thank you!), and his code can be found here: https://codepen.io/rajdgreat007/pen/ZpZWbw.

 His version was already beautifully symmetrical and such, so I didn't have to do much to make it more to my taste.

 Most of the colour combinations are thanks to coolors.co.

 ![kissing mice](https://media.giphy.com/media/tCWMUAuZLMvKg/giphy.gif)

+### Changes to original:
+- The colours match my soul.
+- I added a notification for when a timer was up.
+- There is now the option of a two minute crying break.
+Sometimes you need it.